Calculating Bulk Density

 As an example if we shake our cylinder you’ll see the powder compact, this is known as your tamped bulk density which we’re not interested in.

 Next, record the weight of the 1 litre of powder.

 To calculate the loose bulk density you take the weight of the full cylinder, in our example, it’s 597 grams.
 Now divide it by the 1000ml in the cylinder which gives us 0.597 grams per ml or cm2(cubed).

-This can be used to calculate the weight of a tablet depending on the size of the die.
+This can be used to calculate the weight of a capsule depending on the size of capsule that you choose.

 As an additional example, this is 597 grams of a different product, as you can see it shows the major differences between powders.
 This powder would be able to make a tablet twice as heavy with the same amount of powder as compared to the last one.

 Now we can calculate our die size with our bulk density